top of page

 Search

-If you own land in middle Georgia or South Carolina, you already know clay soil plays by its own rules.
-Georgia red clay is strong and beautiful when managed correctly — but when water starts moving the wrong way, erosion can happen faster than most landowners expect.
+If you own land in middle Georgia or South Carolina, you already know that clay soil plays by its own rules.
+Georgia red clay is strong and beautiful when managed correctly.
+However, when water starts moving the wrong way, erosion can happen faster than most landowners expect.

 At Endure Fort Farms, we see it all the time: washed-out shorelines, drainage issues, collapsing banks, and roads that slowly disappear after heavy rain.
 The good news?
 Most erosion problems can be prevented when you understand how clay soil behaves.